Electron cloud design for Rydberg multi-qubit gates: Results

-In a two dimensional lattice shown in Fig.~1a, atoms in spin-states $\ket{0}$, $\ket{1}$ are trapped in shifted lattices distinguished by red and blue.
-The gate operations are carried out by exciting the centred atom in a plaquette to the Rydberg level.
-Depending on whether the central atom is excited from $\ket{0}$ or $\ket{1}$ state, the Rydberg electron's last lob would mainly scatter from the plaquette atoms in $\ket{0}$ or $\ket{1}$ spin-lattice, respectively.
-This effect provides the desired qubit dependent interaction.
+In a two-dimensional lattice shown in Fig.~\ref{Fig_SpiLat}a, atoms in spin-states $\ket{0}$, $\ket{1}$ are trapped in shifted lattices distinguished by red and blue.
+The gate operations are carried out by exciting the central atom in a plaquette to the Rydberg level.
+Depending on whether the central atom is excited from $\ket{0}$ or $\ket{1}$ state, the plaquette atoms in $\ket{0}$ or $\ket{1}$ spin-lattice would be localized on the nodes and antinodes of the Rydberg electron's last lobe, see Fig.~\ref{Fig_SpiLat}d-\ref{Fig_SpiLat}f.
+This provides contrast on the Fermi scattering of the electron from distinguished qubit states of plaquette atoms.
+The qubit-dependent interaction could also be realized by the spin-dependent shift perpendicular to the lattice plane as depicted in Fig.~\ref{Fig_RydSuper}c.

-The {\it spin-dependent lattice} along $z$ direction is formed by counter-propagating linearly polarized light as depicted in Fig.~\ref{Fig_SpiLat}d.
+The {\it spin-dependent lattice} is formed by counter-propagating linearly polarized lights, see Fig.~\ref{Fig_SpiLat}b,c.
 Introducing a relative shift between the fields' polarizations of $2\theta$, the total electric field can be written in terms of the sum of right and left circularly polarized lights $E=E_0 \exp(-i \nu t)(\varepsilon_{+}\sin(kz+\theta)+\varepsilon_{-}\sin(kz-\theta))$.
 To make a spin-dependent lattice-shift, the spin polarizabilities should be linked to different circular polarization components of lights \cite{Dut98}.
-To cancel the polarizabilities with unwanted light elements shown by dashed lines in Fig.~\ref{Fig_SpiLat}b, the trap laser must be tuned between $P_{3/2}$ and $P_{1/2}$ states, so that the ac-Stark shifts of these two-levels cancel each other.
+To cancel the polarizabilities with unwanted light elements shown by dashed lines in Fig.~\ref{Fig_SpiLat}b, the trapping laser must be tuned between $P_{3/2}$ and $P_{1/2}$ states so that the ac-Stark shifts of these two levels cancel each other.
 As a result the $m_j=\pm1/2$ levels of the ground state would be trapped by $V_{\pm}=\alpha |E_0|^2 \sin(kz\pm\theta)$.
 The hyperfine qubit states $|0\rangle=|F=1,m_F=1\rangle$ and $|1\rangle=|F=2,m_F=2\rangle$ experience $V_0=(V_{+}+3V_{-})/4$ and $V_{\ket{1}}=V_{+}$.
+A spin-dependent lattice provides dual spin/spatial encoding of the qubit.
+A Raman transition coherently transfers atoms from one internal state to the other, thereby causing hopping between the two Wannier-functions \cite{Jak98,Jak03,Maz10}.
+The spin rotation Rabi frequency in qubit-dependent lattice would be modified by the Frank-Condon factor, see App.~B.